 - opens in a new windowMobile Food Vendor Permit Applicationopens PDF file

 Failure to provide the required documentation can result in the delay or denial of permit issuance.

 The following words, terms and phrases, when used in this subdivision, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:

 Commissary means an approved facility that provides support services for specific required functions of a mobile food vendor, including, but not limited to, mobile food vehicles and mobile food carts.
 Any food establishment permitted or licensed by a regulatory agency, such as a catering operation, restaurant, grocery store or similar establishment or any otherwise approved facility by FDACS in which food, containers, or supplies are kept, handled, prepared, packaged or stored can be considered for approval as a commissary.
 When not required at the mobile food establishment, commissaries may provide a three compartment sink for washing, rinsing and sanitization of equipment/utensils in addition to hand wash and rest room facilities.
 Services required of the commissary will be based on the food sold and the mobile food establishment type and capabilities.
-A private residence may not be used as a commissary (see F.S. ch.
-500).
+A private residence may not be used as a commissary (See Chapter 500, Florida Statutes).

 Food stand means a temporary, non-motorized food unit with limited infrastructure, which serves food and/or beverage intended for immediate consumption and does not provide indoor seating.